enzohack2/python_projects/creating_python_files/README.md

-# Converting python files to executables
+# How to convert a python file, .py, into an executable file, .exe

 ### Introduction